-To view database details about a previously configured database, including enabled database options and whether prerequisites for the plug-in have been met:
+To view database details about a previously configured database, including enabled database options and whether prerequisites for the plug-in have been met, perform the following steps.

 - 1 In the Navigation Pane, click Create Backup Job, and click Create New next to the Selections list. - 2 In the selection tree, open the applicable client node. - 3 Double-click Plug-in for Oracle, and select the applicable database. - 4 From the Actions list, select View Details.